Where I’m at with notetaking apps

 When it comes to fancy features, Obsidian plugins can fill the gap quite nicely.
 I don’t have many complex needs, so I haven’t used popular Obsidian plugins like Dataview.
 But if the hype is to be believed, you can do anything in Obsidian if you install enough plugins.

-My three favorite folder-a-files apps
+My three favorite folder-of-files apps

 iA Writer